Daveralphy/Recursive-Insta-Scraper/README.md

 ## License

-This project is licensed under the MIT License.
+All copyright observed.
+This program should not be used my permission or for any business purpose without first consulting the programmer at the whatsapp number below.

 ---

 ## Contact

-For questions or collaboration, please reach out via the GitHub repo or this WhatsApp group linked at https://chat.whatsapp.com/LjycmpBDNL78ZB3cgAcged.
+For questions or collaboration, please reach out via the GitHub repo or contact me on WhatsApp via wa.me/2347032580065